umutcanc7/DSA210-PROJECT-/README.md

 #### **Exploratory Data Analysis (EDA) (Mid to Late December 2024):**
 - Visualizing trends in daily step counts across matchdays and non-matchdays.
 - Analyzing how step counts vary based on match outcomes.
 - Calculating descriptive statistics such as average, minimum, and maximum step counts for matchdays versus non-matchdays.

+### **Hypothesis Testing**
+To assess whether "Matchdays and match outcomes influence my daily step count:"

+- **(H₀):** Matchdays and match outcomes do not have a significant impact on my daily step count.
+- **(H₁):** Matchdays and match outcomes have a significant impact on my daily step count, with increased steps on matchdays and more steps on wins compared to losses.

 #### **Modeling and Analysis (Late December 2024 to Early January 2025):**
 - Using statistical methods to evaluate the relationship between matchdays, match outcomes, and daily step counts.